zededa/shibboleth/README.md

 1. Creates the original unprotected data to send.
 1. Generates an ephemeral ECC key-pair
 1. OPTIONAL: Signs the ECC public key with the well-known certificate.
 As stated above, the signer certificate must either be shared in advance with the Receiver, or have been signed by a CA trusted by the Receiver.
+1. If encryption is enabled:
    1. Uses the Receiver's public key, the Sender's private key and the pre-agreed parameters to generate a session key that will be used only for this message.
    1. Encrypts the payload with the session key
-1. Hashes the payload
+1. Hashes the final payload
 1. Signs the hash of the payload with the Sender's private key
 1. Constructs the Shibboleth message